SD › Italy › Naples › Tours & Things to Do

 Both Pompeii and Herculaneum are easy to get to from Naples.
 From underneath Stazione Centrale, take the Circumvesuviana train to Ercolano Scavi for Herculaneum (about 20 minutes) and Pompei Scavi for Pompeii (35 minutes).

 Some other considerations: make sure to take bottled water; wear comfy walking shoes; and take sunscreen and a hat if visiting in summer.

-You could spend months exploring all Naples’ churches.
-The city is awash with basilicas, churches, chapels and shrines, many of which contain priceless artworks.
+You could spend months exploring all of Naples’ churches.
+The city is awash with basilicas, churches, chapels, and shrines, many of which contain priceless artworks.
 One of the most imposing is the Duomo, the city’s lavishly decorated baroque cathedral.
-Further splendours await at the Chiesa del Gesù Nuovo, one of several fascinating churches in the historic center.
+Further splendors await at the Chiesa del Gesù Nuovo, one of several fascinating churches in the historic center.
 Nearby, the Gothic Basilica di Santa Chiara is an oasis of calm with its serene tiled cloisters.
 Note that Naples’ churches are generally free to enter.

 Naples boasts a great selection of museums and galleries showcasing everything from ancient sculpture to baroque paintings and contemporary installations.
 The city’s most important art museum is the Museo di Capodimonte whose vast collection of classical art includes works by the likes of Raphael, Botticelli, Caravaggio, even Andy Warhol.
 For more contemporary fare try MADRE, a fascinating modern art museum near the Duomo, or check out the works in the Toledo and Università metro stations.